basilboli/stylishtrac/README.md

 # How to use
-Use your new trac style with https://userstyles.org.
+1. Install https://userstyles.org plugin on your browser
+2. Activate new style for your trac site
+3. Copy and paste trac-new.css to style editor
+4. Enjoy!